IBM/SalesEnablement-VMware-L3-draft/docs/VCFaaS/VCFaaS-mt/Operating-mt.md

 22. Enter a **Name** and **Description** and then specify a new CIDR and click **NEXT**.

-    In this demonstration environment, a network is created using the non-routable 192.168.1.1/24 private network.
-Later, explore how network address translation (NAT) can be configured to allow Internet access that uses the public IP addresses associated with the VDC.
+    In this demonstration environment, a network is created using the non-routable private network CIDR of 192.168.1.1/24.

     The *Dual-Stack Mode* enables support for both IPv4 and IPv6 addressing.
 The *Distributed Routing* option provides fast and efficient East-West routing.
 This can be disabled to connect to the service router and force all VM traffic through the service router.